 - Competitively priced

-- Vegan, and free from major allergens
+- Vegan, and allergen-free

 Cons